 In this period immediately following the Second World War, were on the road, and we were on the road hard.
 These weren’t hour-and-a-half trips to the coast, they were — according to the Youngs’ book — an average of 600 miles in distance and ran from a week to two weeks on the road.
 “The greater the family’s affluence,” the Youngs write, “the further they chose to go.”

-We were traveling with the benefit of range-extending cylinder deactivation technology, GPS, Bluetooth and dual-zone air conditioning.
+We were traveling without the benefit of range-extending cylinder deactivation technology, GPS, Bluetooth and dual-zone air conditioning.
 We traveled with carburetors, paper maps, maybe an AM radio and vent windows.
 We stayed at “motels,” specially designed to accommodate our cars, or we hauled smaller versions of our homes with us.

 We stopped beside the road and enjoyed a wildly expanding network of restaurants, service stations, attractions, junk shops and tourist traps.
 Vacation time built entire industries on the back of America’s interstate highway system, and the availability of affordable automobiles.
 Our look at our country was unprecedented.